JPougano/JPOugano/README.md

 ### What's up!! 👋

-I am currently a data analyst who has been passionate about software development.
+My name is João Pedro Ougano and I'm currently a data analyst who has been passionate about software development.

 Here you will find some attempts to create cool stuff while I study Front-end development.